 It will teach you the fundamental skills to develop your technique in a range of styles as well as teaching you the key skills of choreographing your own material.
-No previous dance experience is necessary to take this course.
-You may have the opportunity to have an experienced dancer in the industry teach you current dance trends and perform to a live audience.
+No previous circus experience is necessary to take this course.
+You may have the opportunity to perform to a live audience.